zhubao315/learn-agentic-ai/04_daca_cloud_first_local/03_daca_local_dev/02_dapr_theory_and_cli/readme.md

 2. Use `dapr invoke` to test a POST endpoint on the test app (hint: add a POST endpoint to `main.py`).
 3. Explore Dapr’s tracing by enabling Zipkin and viewing traces in the Dapr dashboard.
 4. Modify the Go app to schedule a recurring job (e.g., every 10 seconds) and observe the Scheduler’s behavior.
-5. Use `docker logs` to investigate the Scheduler’s behavior when a job fails (e.g., stop the app before the job triggers).
+5. Use `nerdctl logs` to investigate the Scheduler’s behavior when a job fails (e.g., stop the app before the job triggers).
 6. Explore the Dapr dashboard’s **Control Plane** section to view Scheduler metrics and logs in more detail.

 ---